bseltz-cohesity/scripts/powershell/expireOldArchives/README.md

 You can run the script again you should see no results.

 Also note that data in the archive target may not be immediately deleted if a newer reference archive has not yet been created.

+## Parameters

+* -vip: Cohesity cluster to connect to
+* -username: Cohesity username (e.g. admin)
+* -domain: (optional) Active Directory domain (defaults to 'local')
+* -target: (optional) narrow scope to a specific archive target
+* -olderThan: show/expire snapshots older than this many days
+* -expire: (optional) expire the snapshots (if omitted, the script will only show what 'would' be expired)